 - DISCOVER the connection between food justice and racial justice, and what we should consider when making food choices.

 Your team will participate in anti-racist learning activities, with a focus on unpacking settler-colonialism and systemic racism in our food system.
 Dive deep into the interconnections between food justice and racial justice while learning to make homestyle Jamaican comfort food from scratch.

-This experience will guide you step-by-step through some sweet treats that you can share with your loved ones (or keep for yourself).
-Learn how to make the perfect cookie while engaging in food-justice based discussions around body policing, weight stigma, body liberation, and fat acceptance.
+This experience will guide you step-by-step through some sweet treats that you can share with your loved ones – or keep for yourself!
+Learn how to make a delicious, seasonal galette or pie while engaging in food-justice-based discussions around body policing, weight stigma, body liberation, and fat acceptance.
 Learn how factors like white supremacy, anti-black racism, and ableism intersect with body policing.

 - Reducing Your ‘Foodprint’:

 Interested in learning more about the environmental impacts of our food system?
 This session will explore the concept of a ‘foodprint’ – prompting conversations about both the environmental and social factors that we should consider when making food choices.
-Putting this into practice, participants will learn how to do some quick at-home fridge canning as a way of reducing food waste (think pickles, chutney, and jams galore).
+Putting this into practice, participants will learn how to do some quick at-home fridge canning as a way of reducing food waste.

 - Platform: Zoom, or your preferred video conferencing platform